jacobtuxen/MLOPS_DDPM_G6/reports/README.md

 >
 > Answer:

 For logging hyperparameters, we used Hydra to load the configurations and manage our hyperparameters locally.
-We then had a sweep.yaml file for wandb to run hyperparameter sweeps.
-For example, to run an experiment we would run `python train.py lr=1e-3 batch_size=64`.
+We then have a sweep.yaml file for wandb to run hyperparameter sweeps.
+If one wanted to train with a wandb sweep they would have to configer the `train_config.yaml` and set `use_wandb=true`.
+Then they would run the following command: `python train.py`.

 ### Question 13